Daisy May Cooper: Career

+In 2022 she played one of the two lead characters in the television sitcom The Witchfinder.
+She co-wrote, with Selin Hizli, and starred in Am I Being Unreasonable?, which first aired on BBC One and BBC iPlayer in 2022, followed by a second series in February 2025, and the third and final series due to air in late 2026.

 In 2023, she participated as "Otter" on the fourth series of The Masked Singer and starred in Rain Dogs.
 Also that year, she began voicing Tiny the elephant in an advertising campaign for bank TSB.

 In March 2025, she starred in the first series of LOL: Last One Laughing UK, hosted by Jimmy Carr and Roisin Conaty, alongside Richard Ayoade, Sara Pascoe, Lou Sanders, Rob Beckett, Judi Love, Bob Mortimer, Joe Wilkinson, Joe Lycett, and Harriet Kemsley.

 Personal life

 Cooper married her long-term partner, Will Weston, on 21 September 2019.
 The couple have two children, a daughter and a son.
 In July 2021, it was reported that Cooper had separated from her husband 10 months after the birth of their son.